Can EMDR help with anxiety? The short answer is – yes. EMDR Therapy has been proven to aid in treatment from anxiety, PTSD, depression and more.

 - Reevaluation – The therapist will reevaluate the client’s progress during all sessions to help further guide their treatment.

 EMDR has been utilized for individuals experiencing post-traumatic stress disorder (PTSD) for several years.
 What many people may not know is that PTSD is a type of anxiety disorder.
-It produces symptoms similar to that of other anxiety disorders and is often treated similarly when it comes to therapy and medication.
+It produces symptoms similar to that of other anxiety disorders.
+It’s often treated similarly when it comes to therapy and medication.
 So when asked, “can EMDR help with anxiety?” it is easy to not only say “yes”, but to also say that it already has.

 - Alleviate intensity of symptoms – Symptoms such as excessive worry, gastrointestinal complications, insomnia, and flashbacks can all begin to lessen in intensity with the help of EMDR.
 That is because EMDR works to help reset one’s overall response to the trauma they have experienced.